RajiReddem/RomanNumConverterUtil/README.md

 Roman Util ensures the following validation while converting Roman to Integer

 1. Roman String should be valid characters and never be null also non empty.
-2. Negative case, it would throw Invalid Input Exception exception
+2. Negative case, it would throw Invalid Input Exception

 To Run:
 Cmd Java:>RomanUtilMain XI